Disclaimer

 By O. O. Worrell

-A play on words; what's in a name?:
+A play on words.
+What's in a name?

 Additionally, the title resonates with Mano's probable, yet untimely "committal" to a watery grave at the hands of his own son, Sona.
-Indeed, the SON of MAN (Son-a, son of Man-o) appears to have drowned his father in the river by casting him overboard as he transported him home in the row boat.
-It was the Son of Man who exacted revenge against his father, by committing Patricide for the humiliating physical abuse the latter inflicted upon the former.
+Indeed, the "son of man" (Son-a, son of Man-o) appears to have drowned his father in the river by casting him overboard as he transported him home in the row boat.
+It was the son of man who exacted revenge against his father, by committing Patricide for the humiliating physical abuse the latter inflicted upon the former.
 Thereby, reversing the biblical account/allusion which states: "Yet it pleased the Lord [the Father] to bruise him [the Son]; he hath put him to grief" (Isaiah 53:10).
 Here, as a twist[ed] / [of] Fate would have it: "It pleased the Son-a to bruise the father, Man-o" and flee the scene of the crime, the Ortoire River: a socially, spiritually, economically, and morally bankrupt "Garden of Eden."
 In this "Fallen Eden", absent of the spiritual light of life (symbolised by its famous natural bioluminescence) the father is unceremoniously forced to 'eternally drink' himself into a perpetual stupor [a victim of drowning in the river] as punishment for his sins while the son becomes a perpetual fugitive, like the biblical Cain; forever cursed and banished from his homeland.

 Setting (geographical place/space of the story):